 The Flow Hive flow frames replace traditional honeycomb frames and reduce the need for the bees to build each comb from scratch.
 Bees will use 2 pounds of honey just to make 1 pound of wax, so saving them the trouble puts more honey in your pot.
 Plus, you don’t have to go through the trouble of taking apart the honeycomb to get at the honey, which saves both you and the bees some aggravation.

-Flow Hive has just started a 45 day Indiegogo campaign and after only a few days they’ve already funded 3800% of their goal!
+Flow Hive ran an Indiegogo campaign and after only a few days they’ve already funded 3800% of their goal!
 That’s over 2.5 million dollars!
 But don’t let their success put you into complacent “Let everybody else save the world I’m just gonna sit on my ass and eat Cheetos!” mode.
 Thousands of funders have pledged to start their own hives, but it’s a big ‘ol world, and we’re fighting an uphill battle against a faceless foe.

 With a Full Flow 6 frame kit, which is at the $600 fund level right now on Indiegogo, that’s almost 40 pounds of honey a month that can be labeled and sold as raw for about $600 to $800, which immediately pays for the kit.
 Now that’s how you make money off-grid!
 What’s better, the flow frame reduces the amount of processing you need to do to the honey, so you can virtually sell it straight from the hive!
 In addition to selling honey, your off-grid crops will flourish under the parentage of your own beehive, and you can even breed the bees to be sold to farms.